getcarina/getcarina.com/_best-practices/000-best-practices-template.md

 Conclude with general suggestions about other doc we provide, encouraging readers to read on.
 -->

-Numbered citations in this article
+Numbered citations in this article:

 1. <https://docs.where-i-got-that-long-quote.com>

-Other recommended reading
+Other recommended reading:

 - <http://www.if-you-really-want-to-understand-this-you-should-dig-in-here.org/>